 Preparing for the surgery

-- Can I take my prescription medications?
+- Can I take my prescription medicines?

-- What nonprescription medications should I avoid?
+- What nonprescription medicines should I stay away from?

 - When do I need to arrive at the hospital?